-Consider, for example, Heller's "longstanding" "laws discussion of forbidding the carrying of firearms in sensitive places such as schools and government buildings."
-554 U.S. at 626. historical record Although the vields relatively few 18th- and 19th-century "sensitive places" where weapons were altogether prohibited-e.g., legislative assemblies. polling places. and courthouses-we are also aware of no disputes regarding the lawfulness of such prohibitions.
+Consider, for example, Heller's "longstanding" discussion of forbidding the carrying of firearms sensitive places such as schools government buildings."
+554 U.S. at 626.
+Although the historical record relatively few 18th- and 19th-century "sensitive places" where weapons were altogether prohibited-e.g., legislative assemblies. polling places. courthouses-we are also aware of no disputes regarding the lawfulness of such prohibitions.
 See D. Kopel & J. Greenlee, The "Sensitive Places" Doctrine, 13